R35007/mock-server-vscode-extension/README.md

 - Create a folder `public` in the project root folder.
 - Now when you start the server, all files under this folder will be automatically hosted in the file server.
-- Set Custom directory using `mock-server.settings.paths.staticDir`
+- Set Custom directory using `mock-server.settings.paths.static`

 ## Documentation